CRM for Outlook

 - Create personalised CRM views in Outlook

-- Access all CRM end-user functions in the Outlook interface
+- Access all Dynamics end-user functions in the Outlook interface

 - Open CRM records from any linked Outlook email